Lakindu12-tech/Smart-Inventory/docs/INSTALLATION_GUIDE.md

 ## Daily Usage

 ### Starting the System
-1. Double-click `start-system.bat`
+1. Double-click `START.bat` in the project root folder
 2. Open browser: `http://localhost:3000`

 ### Stopping the System
-1. Close the Command Prompt window
-OR
+1. Double-click `STOP.bat` in the project root folder OR
 2. Press `Ctrl + C` in the Command Prompt